johnnycyberseed/ibm-zk/pages/Job.md

-- A total processing applicatiocomprising one or more related [[processing programs]]
+- A total processing application comprising one or more related [[processing programs]].
+-